maelishere/Labyrinth/README.md

 Instance messages for Variables and Function call make use of relevance, in order for the server to save bandwidth when sending data.
 For it to work an observer component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
 You have to sync it's position, from client to server, through your own script; or NetworkTranform or NetworkRigidbody.

-Note: your custom network behaviours on the gameobject with an observer; it's variables and functions will always be sent back to the client with authority.
+Note: your custom network behaviours on the gameobject with an observer; functions will always be sent back to the client with authority (if that's how your behaviour is defined), but variables only if Signature.Rule is set to Round.

 Note: you can have multiple observers for each client.